Q & A

 The employer (‘Respondent’) in the claim will normally call witnesses from their own ranks, and you will be able to cross examine them.
 They may call the witnesses who you want, in which case you’re better off letting them do it.
 If they don’t call them then you need to decide whether the witness is so crucial that you have to go for a Witness Order.
 This might be best if they can testify to hard facts such as income derived from a specific deal, rather than say subjective evidence such as whether the boss is a nice person.

-My partner has found himself in the unfortunate situation of having to raise a grievance against his boss at work which has resulted in significant stress and ultimately lead to him being signed off with stress.
+My partner has found himself in the unfortunate situation of having to raise a grievance against his boss at work which has resulted in significant stress and ultimately resulted in him being signed off with stress.
 The grievance process concluded prior to this leave of absence with only one of the 4 grievances made being upheld by the company.

-As a result of this he approached the subject of a settlement agreement to leave the business with HR.
-In the last couple of days (whilst still off sick with stress) he has been sent a letter from HR advising that any offer of a settlement will be off the table by Friday this week if he has not responded to them in writing.
+As a result of this he raised with HR the subject of a settlement agreement to leave the business.
+In the last couple of days (whilst still off sick with stress) he has been sent a letter from HR advising that any offer of a settlement will be off the table by Friday this week if he has not responded to them by then in writing.

 My question is, are the company, given the circumstances as to why he is off sick in the first place, allowed to make such contact with him in such a manner?
 This is adding to his stress and he is increasingly being made to feel the victim in a situation that was caused through no fault of his own.